-Table 87 Advanced Application > Multicast > IPv4 Multicast > IGMP Snooping > · IGMP Snooping VLAN
+Table 84 Advanced Application > Multicast > IPv4 Multicast > IGMP Snooping > IGMP Snooping VLAN

-LABEL DESCRIPTION Mode Select auto to have the Switch learn multicast group membership information of any VLANs automatically.
+LABEL DESCRIPTION Mode Specifies how the VLANs on which the Switch snoops IGMP packets are selected.
+Select auto to have the Switch learn multicast group membership information of any VLANs automatically.
 Select fixed to have the Switch only learn multicast group membership information of the VLAN(s) that you specify below.
-In either auto or fixed mode, the Switch can learn up to 16 VLANs (including up to five VLANs you configured in the MVR screen).
-For example, if you have configured one multicast VLAN in the MVR screen, you can only specify up to 15 VLANs in this screen.
-The Switch drops any IGMP control messages which do not belong to these 16 VLANs.
+Note: In either auto or fixed mode, the Switch can learn up to 16 VLANs.
+Note: The Switch drops any IGMP control messages which do not belong to these 16 VLANs.
 You must also enable IGMP snooping in the Multicast > IPv4 Multicast > IGMP Snooping screen first.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
 VLAN Use this section of the screen to add VLANs upon which the Switch is to perform IGMP snooping.
-Name Enter the descriptive name of the VLAN for identification purposes.
-VID Enter the ID of a static VLAN; the valid range is between 1 and 4094.
-You cannot configure the same VLAN ID as in the MVR screen.
-Add Click this to create a new entry or to update an existing one.
-This saves your changes to the Switch's run-time memory.
-The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to reset the fields to your previous configuration.
-Clear Click Clear to reset the fields to the factory defaults.